skiupace/notes-extension-gnome/README.md

 A GNOME Shell extension providing customizable sticky notes.

 ### Disclaimer!!!
-This extension is ported to GNOME 45 Shell By: Skiupace, the original extension linked [HERE]
+This extension is ported to GNOME 45 Shell BY: "Skiupace", The Original Extension Linked [HERE]

 ----